w4bo/AA2526-unibo-mldm/slides/05-neuralnetworks.md

 **Activation functions** define the output of the neuron given an input or set of inputs:

-- They output a small value for small inputs, and a larger value if its inputs exceed a threshold
+- They output a small value for small inputs, and a larger value if their inputs exceed a threshold
-- They are a sort of switches of the artificial neuron
+- They are a sort of switch of the artificial neuron

 ![[Activation Functions](https://medium.com/@shrutijadon/survey-on-activation-functions-for-deep-learning-9689331ba092)](./img/neuralnetworks/3 Model55.png)